 Figure 11: Reference sample adaptive filtering

+[Ed.
+(GJS): Replace figure with one that does not say “HEVC/H.265”.
+Also, what determines the answer to the first question in the flowchart?]

-To signal what option is selected, data hiding is used instead of signalling the flag in the bitstream.
-In HEVC, the sign of the last coefficient of a coefficients group (CG) is hidden in the sum of the absolute values of the CG’s coefficients.
-In the JEM, a similar technique is used to hide the filtering flag that indicates what of the two filters related to the same filter set and selected in accordance with block size and intra prediction mode.
+To signal what option is selected, “data hiding” is used instead of signalling the flag in the bitstream.
+In HEVC, the sign of the last coefficient of a coefficients group (CG) can be hidden in the sum of the absolute values of the CG’s coefficients.
+In the JEM, a similar technique is used to hide the filtering flag that indicates which of the two filters related to the same filter set and selected in accordance with block size and intra prediction mode.
 The transform coefficients of a given coding block that are located at an odd position are used to hide the value of the filtering flag.

 Adaptive reference sample smoothing (ARSS) is applied only for the luma component, in case that CU size is smaller than or equal to 1024 luma samples and larger than or equal to 64 luma samples, at least one coefficient sub-group in the luma coding block has a sign bit hidden and the intra prediction mode is not DC mode.
-The condition of reference samples smoothing has been modified for luminance component compared to HEVC: the threshold of angle between intra mode and the closest horizontal or vertical axis has been reduced by 2.
-The selection rules for 4-taps Intra interpolation filer has been also modified for the luma component: cubic intra-interpolation is used for coding block with all sizes.
+The condition of reference samples smoothing has been modified for the luma component compared to HEVC: the threshold of angle between intra mode and the closest horizontal or vertical axis has been reduced by 2.
+The selection rules for 4-tap intra interpolation filter has been also modified for the luma component: cubic intra-interpolation is used for coding block with all sizes.
+[Ed.
+(GJS): This paragraph is hard to understand.]

-In the JEM, when PDPC flag is equal to 1 for a CU, adaptive reference samples smoothing is disabled in this CU.
+When the PDPC flag is equal to 1 for a CU, adaptive reference sample smoothing is disabled for the CU.

-To select optimal ARSS flag value for a coding block, two rounds of RD cost checks are needed at encoder-side: one with ARSS flag set equal to zero and the other with it set equal to one.
+To select the ARSS flag value for a coding block, two rounds of RD cost checks are needed by the encoder: one with ARSS flag set equal to zero and the other with it set equal to one.
 In the JEM software, the following fast encoder mechanism is used to simplify the ARSS computational complexity at the encoder side.

 When CBF equal to 0 for default reference sample smoothing (i.e. ARSS flag is zero), the RD-cost check is skipped for the case of ARSS flag equal to one.

 ARSS flag hiding is combined with sign hiding at the encoder side.
-It is noteworthy that coefficients adjustment for sign hiding and for ARSS flag hiding is not a separate step.
-Both bits hiding are performed jointly within a single step (“hiding procedure”).
-Encoder selects coefficients to modify with respect to both sign hiding and ARSS flag hiding checksum values.
+The coefficients adjustment for sign hiding and for ARSS flag hiding is not a separate step.
+The hiding of both bits is performed jointly within a single “hiding procedure” step.
+The encoder selects coefficients to modify with respect to both sign hiding and ARSS flag hiding checksum values.
 Coefficients at both odd positions or at even positions are adjusted.
-Hence, it makes possible to provide the desired combination of sign hiding and ARSS flag hiding checksum values.
+[Ed.
+(GJS): In that sentence, “both” seems to contradict “or”.]
+This makes possible to provide the desired combination of sign hiding and ARSS flag hiding checksum values.

-Inter prediction improvement
+Inter prediction modifications

 Sub-CU based motion vector prediction